postgrespro/mmts/README_old.md

 The current implementation of logical replication sends data to subscriber nodes only after the local commit.
 In case of a heavy-write transaction, you have to wait for transaction processing twice: on the local node and on all the other nodes (simultaneously).

 * Isolation level.
-The `multimaster` extenstion currently supports only the _repeatable_ _read_ isolation level.
+The `multimaster` extension currently supports only the _repeatable_ _read_ isolation level.
 This is stricter than the default _read_ _commited_ level, but also increases probability of serialization failure during commit. _Serializable_ level is not supported yet.

 ## Compatibility